 Top Photography Events to Attend in 2023

-You wind up getting sand everywhere – in your luggage, in your shoes, socks and even in your camera bag!
+You wind up getting sand everywhere – in your luggage, in your shoes, socks, and even in your camera bag!
 Not to mention the sunburn on the tops of your feet or your back that make sitting down more than a bit uncomfortable.

 Why splurge on all that sunblock and sand or those new skis, parkas, lift tickets, tire chains, power outages, long lines, and more when you could just as easily attend one or several photography events?

-Do you have a desire to go to Las Vegas?
+Do you have the desire to go to Las Vegas?
 Do you want to go (back) to Nashville?
 Do you already know or want to find out what the zombie remark is all about?
-Do you want a(nother) reason to visit Spain, Germany, Croatia, the Czech Republic, Brazil, the UK and Scotland?
+Do you want a(nother) reason to visit Spain, Germany, Croatia, the Czech Republic, Brazil, the UK, and Scotland?
 Is Iceland on your bucket list?
-This list has you covered and more.

 Things to consider when choosing a photography event